 2. Need to use Cufflinks to change .gff transcript file into a .gtf file

 http://cole-trapnell-lab.github.io/cufflinks/file_formats/#the-gffread-utility

+I used the Illumina Stranded RNAseq kit.
+The majority of the libraries got both an i5 and an i7 adapter.
+Some of them, the first batch you gave me, got single adapters.
+The second batch I used the i5 / i7 dual adapters.
+I hope this helps, I don't know what to tell you otherwise.

 Introduction